 Ketamine for PTSD

-Ketamine for PTSD: Examining ketamine’s efficacy in the treatment of post-traumatic stress disorder.
+Ketamine for PTSD: Exploring the use of ketamine in the treatment of post-traumatic stress disorder.

 What is Ketamine?

-Synthesized in 1962 by chemist Calvin Lee Stevens, ketamine was administered to humans for the first time two years later when researchers Ed Domino and Dr. Guenter Corssen administered it to volunteer Jackson State Prison inmates.
-Ketamine was integrated into clinical practice in 1970 where, to this day, it functions to tremendous effect as both an analgesic, and an anesthetic, depending on plasma concentration.
+Synthesized in 1962 by chemist Calvin Lee Stevens, ketamine was administered to humans for the first time two years later by researchers Ed Domino and Dr. Guenter Corssen.
+Ketamine was integrated into clinical practice in 1970 where it functions safely and effectively as an analgesic and anesthetic (depending on the dose).

 The therapeutic versatility of ketamine has led to an increase in its usage in the medical environment.
-Beyond its FDA-approved use as an anesthetic for surgical and diagnostic procedures, ketamine has been utilized off-label to, in many cases, successfully treat various health conditions, including chronic pain, anxiety, depression, suicidal thoughts, PTSD, addiction, and obsessive-compulsive disorder.
+Beyond its approved use as an anesthetic for surgical and diagnostic procedures, ketamine has been utilized off-label by ketamine clinics to treat various health conditions, including chronic pain, anxiety, depression, suicidal thoughts, addiction, and obsessive-compulsive disorder.

 What is PTSD?